Skip to Content

 How Do I Remove the Executor and Replace Him with the Successor Executor?

-Some people refer to a Executor Removal action as a “Replacement Action.”
-This is often the case when the Will lists successor executors and the goal is removing the initial executor, “replacing” him with the successor executor.
+Some call an Executor Removal action a “Replacement Action.”
+This is often the case when the Will lists successor executors and aims to remove the initial Executor, “replacing” him with the successor executor.

-If a beneficiary or other interested party believes that an initial executor has not fulfilled his duties or obligations, or has committed a Breach of Fiduciary Duty, and wants the successor executor to serve instead, he or she can have one of our experienced litigation attorneys file a removal petition.
+Suppose a beneficiary or other interested party believes that an initial executor has not fulfilled his duties or obligations or has committed a Breach of Fiduciary Duty and wants the successor executor to serve instead.
+In that case, they can have one of our experienced litigation attorneys file a removal petition.

-Prior to the hearing, discovery is made and evidence is obtained to present to the judge.
-This discovery process may include depositions, interviews and interrogatories of the existing executor as well as financial advisors, beneficiaries, bankers or physicians.
-This evidence must be presented to the judge in an orderly fashion.
+Before the hearing, discovery is made, and evidence is obtained to present to the judge.
+This discovery process may include depositions, interviews, and interrogatories of the existing Executor and financial advisors, beneficiaries, bankers, or physicians.
+Your lawyer must present this evidence in an orderly fashion.
 An experienced attorney familiar with the court and its procedures best handles this process.

 Who Pays the Estate Litigation Attorney in an Executor Removal Action?

-The interested party pays the attorney, but if the removal action is successful, the judge may order reimbursement from the estate.
+The interested party pays the Attorney, but if the removal action is successful, the judge may order reimbursement from the Estate.
 The Executor may also hire an attorney.
-The estate pays this attorney, but if the judge removes the Executor for bad acts, such as Breach of Fiduciary Duty, the judge may order the Executor to repay the amount given to the lawyer.
+The Estate pays this Attorney, but if the judge removes the Executor for harmful acts, such as a Breach of Fiduciary Duty, the judge may order the Executor to repay the amount given to the lawyer.

-Do I Need an Attorney in a Executor Replacement Action?
+Do I Need an Attorney in an Executor Replacement Action?

-If you are seeking to remove an Executor your case will be heard before a court with unique procedures and rules.
-Your case must be organized and presented in a specific manner.
-Evidence must be gathered through witness interviews, depositions and documents secured by subpoena.
-If deadlines are missed, your case will be dismissed.
+A court with unique procedures and rules hears Executor Removal cases.
+Therefore, your Attorney must present the case in a specific manner.
+Evidence must be gathered through witness interviews, depositions, and documents secured by subpoena.
+Missed deadlines may hurt your case.

 We Can Help

-If you have any questions about removing an Executor or any other estate law topics, please contact us to schedule a free consultation.
+If you have questions about removing an Executor or any other estate law topics, please get in touch with us to schedule a free consultation.

-For more than two decades Klenk Law has focused only on Estate Law.
-We’ve seen it all, and this experience allows us to explain complex estate laws and techniques clearly and concisely.
-If you need to remove an Executor our our experienced Probate Litigation Attorneys will make it easy for you to understand the process and provide top notch representation.
+Klenk Law has focused only on Estate Law for more than two decades.
+We’ve seen it all; this experience lets us explain complex estate laws and techniques clearly and concisely.
+If you need to remove an Executor, our experienced Probate Litigation Attorneys will make it easy for you to understand the process and provide top-notch representation.

 Why Choose Us